rishikant42/blockchain/README.md

 ```

 ## Genesis block/transaction
 ==> A genesis block is the first block of a block chain.
 The genesis block is almost always hardcoded into the software of the applications that utilize its block chain.
-It is a special case in that it does not reference a previous block.\
+It is a special case in that it does not reference a previous block.

-==> In our case, Genesis transaction will send 50 coin to given address.\
+==> In our case, Genesis transaction will send 50 coin to given address.

 ```
+In [8]: from blockchain.network import create_genesis_transaction

 In [9]: create_genesis_transaction(alice_wallet['address'])
 Out[9]:
 {'block_number': 1,